 Remove the axle screw holding the key cup lever.
 Use the biggest straight screwdriver which you can make fit.
 The screw may be tight and it has to come out.
 If the slot is spoiled by the wrong size tool the battle is lost.
 The axle must be turned, but it may not unscrew.
 If it does not unscrew itself out help it by pressure on the far end with a smaller screwdriver.
 Careful use of the pliers may be necessary, do not damage the body of the axle.
 Put the axle somewhere safe.
 Back in the hole is a good place.

 Remove the remaining vestige of broken spring by unscrewing the cross head screw completely.
 A cross head screwdriver is best, but not essential.
 Be very careful not to lose this tiny screw.
 The screw and spring are steel and may well tend to stick to your screwdriver.

 Fit the new spring with the long end pointing towards and above the pad.
 (This is where you will be glad you kept track of the screw.)
 This is tricky.
 Fit the screw into the hole in the spring.
 Offer it up to the key by holding the spring so that the screw dangles into the hole.
 If you let the spring touch the key near the hole the screw will take fright jump out of the hole and run away.
 Tighten the screw fully, but not forcefully.

 Refit the lever with the axle.
 It will only fit one way round, the same way as the axle you have not removed.
 Look for the slot in the end.

 Apply a drop of oil each side of the levers, where they move between the cheeks.
-A small blob of grease (cork grease will do) applied to the spot where the levers touch each other will keep the action quiet and reduce wear.
+A small blob of grease (cork grease will do) applied to the spot where the levers touch each other, and where the spring runs on the plastic, will keep the action quiet and reduce wear.
 While you are at it, do the same for all the keys on the instrument.